sagoresarker/rate-limited-calculator-golang/README.md

 **Request Body:** This endpoint require ```username, calculator_type, numbers``` in the  payload in the POST request.

-**Response:** The response will contain the status of the operation and cluster name and userid
+**Response:** The response will contain the status of the operation and result.

 To test these endpoints, you can check the [endpoint-test.http](./endpoint-test.http) file in the repo.
 Also, you can use any tools.